Care & Treatment

 Other Medications for Heart Failure

 Depending upon the type and degree of heart failure, your doctor may also prescribe:

 - Angiotensin II receptor blockers, if you can’t tolerate the side effects of ACE inhibitors

 - Beta-blockers to slow the heart rate and block excess stimulation of the heart muscle

 - Nitroglycerin to dilate (widen) blood vessels and relieve chest pain

-- Aldosterone receptor blockers to block the action of the hormone aldosterone, which promotes salt and fluid retention.
+- Aldosterone receptor blockers to block the action of the hormone aldosterone, which causes salt and fluid retention.

-The medication digoxin has long been used for heart failure, but recent studies have called into question whether it is more harmful than helpful.
+The medication digoxin has long been used for heart failure, but recent studies question whether it is more harmful than helpful.
 It should not be used as a first-line treatment for heart failure.
-However, it may be appropriate for selected patients who are already taking other medications or who have side effects from other heart failure medications may need to take digoxin.
+However, it may be good for some patients who are already taking other medications or who have side effects from other heart failure medications may need to take digoxin.

 Devices for Treating Heart Failure